Speed & Velocity

 t 4 hour

-The line over the v indicates an average or a mean and the Δ (delta) symbols indicate a change.
+The bar over the v indicates an average or a mean and the (delta) symbol indicates a change.
+Read it as "vee bar is delta ess over delta tee".
 This is the quantity we calculated for our hypothetical trip.

 or, in the language of calculus speed is the first derivative of distance with respect to time.